SimaArasteh/binhuntertool/README.md

 # Publications

-In case you use **binhuntertool** in your work, please consider citing our papers.
+In case you use **binhuntertool** in your work, please consider citing our paper.

 **[BinHunter: A Fine-Grained Graph Representation for Localizing Vulnerabilities in Binary Executables (ACSAC'24)](https://ieeexplore.ieee.org/abstract/document/10917813)**